By Janice Jones | Updated 04-21-2023

 The comparison requires a little math:

 The AAFCO or American Association of Feed Control Officials sets the guidelines for the type and amount of nutrients dogs need.
 For adult dogs, foods should contain no less than 18% protein and for puppies the food should have a minimum of 22 percent protein.
-In the case above, the amount of 30% is clearly higher than the minimum requirements.
+In the cases above, both foods meet the minimum requirements.